petrasteiner/morphology/README.md

 and generating morphological tree databases from the modernized version of CELEX and GermaNet.

-You need to have the following files (and their licenses).
+You need to have the following files (and their licenses!).
 - GMD.CD, GOL.CD, GSL.CD from CELEX
 - GPL.CD from CELEX for the morphophonological data
 - GermaNet (for the trees)